Do not illegally alter the drainage system

 The water closet, wash basin and bathtub are frequently used in daily life so dried traps are not usually found.
 However, the situation of the floor drain is totally different.
 If the drain has not been used for a long time or occupants forget to pour water into the drain regularly, the water seal in the trap will evaporate gradually and lose its capability for preventing foul odour from entering the premises.
 Therefore, the Buildings Department reminds occupants to pour about half a litre of water into each floor drain at home at least once a week to ensure the water seal in the trap functions properly.

-If occupants suspect irregularities in the drainage system of their premises, such as odour from the drainage outlet or anti-syphonage pipe, seepage or cracks at the drainage pipes, they should arrange qualified contractors to conduct checking and repair as soon as possible.
+If occupants suspect irregularities in the drainage system of their premises, such as odour from the drainage outlet or anti-syphonage pipe, seepage or cracks at the drainage pipes, they should arrange qualified building professionals and contractors to conduct inspection and repair as soon as possible.
 Buildings Department (BD) has formulated a set of guidelines reminding the public on the proper maintenance and repair of drainage pipes including traps, which is available on the department's webpage:

 BD will continue its work on stepping up public education and publicity to enhance public's understanding about the drainage system and its proper repair and maintenance.